lihka1202/myownCS2113/CS2113_obsidian/Misc Topics/Packages.md

 **If you do not use a package statement, your type doesn't have a package** -- a practice not recommended (except for small code examples) as it is not possible for a type in a package to import a type that is not in a package.

-**Optionally, a _static import_ can be used to import static members of a type** so that the imported members can be used without specifying the type name.
+**Optionally, a _static import_ can be used to import static members of a type** so that the imported members can be used without specifying the type name. *what does this mean? you can use the members without using the type name each time*

 ```java
 import static seedu.tojava.util.Formatter.PREFIX;